 Col. Patrick Carley, 42nd Air Base Wing commander, extended the Public Health Emergency for Maxwell Air Force Base and Gunter Annex.

-The CDC has identified symptoms of COVID-19 that include cough, shortness of breath, fever, sore throat, headache, chills, muscle pain and a new loss of taste and/or smell.
+The CDC has identified additional symptoms of COVID-19, including cough, shortness of breath, fever, sore throat, headache, chills, muscle pain and a new loss of taste and/or smell.